birchb1024/frangipanni/README.md

         main.conf
     fish/completions/task.fish
 ```
-The program reads each line and splits them into tokens on any non-alphanumeric character.
+By default, it reads each line and splits them into tokens when it finds a non-alphanumeric character.

-In this example we're process a list of files produced by `find` so we only want to break on directories.
+In this next example we're processing a list of files produced by `find` so we only want to break on directories.
 So we can specify `-breaks /`.

 The default behaviour is to _fold_ tree branches with no sub-branches into a single line of output. e.g. `fish/completions/task.fish` We turn off folding by specifying the `-no-fold` option.
 With the refined command
 ```